Nevada NRS § 205.270 prohibits larceny from a person. This is defined as

 - The defendant was entrapped by police officers.3

-Depending on the case, the district attorney may agree to reduce the pick-pocketing charge down to petit larceny (NRS 205.240).
+Depending on the case, the district attorney may agree to reduce the pick-pocketing charge down to petit larceny (NRS 205.240), also called petty theft or petty larceny.
 Only a misdemeanor, a petit larceny offense is typically charged in shoplifting cases where the defendant steals items worth less than $1,200.

-Common evidence in pick-pocketing cases includes eyewitness testimony, video surveillance footage, and the alleged stolen property itself.
+Common evidence in property crime cases includes eyewitness testimony, video surveillance footage, and the alleged stolen property itself.
+As with every criminal case under Nevada state law, prosecutors have the burden to prove guilt beyond a reasonable doubt.

 4. Can I get my Nevada criminal record sealed?

 Yes.
-Convictions for larceny from a person can be sealed from the defendant’s criminal record five years after the case has ended.
+Nevada convictions for larceny from a person can be sealed from the defendant’s criminal record five years after the case has ended.

 If the charge gets reduced to petit larceny, the record seal waiting time is only one year after the case ends.